Victor0000001/Engg1340/README.md

      - Enemy Chooses Attack (A): You take full damage from the Enemy.
   4. Healing Potion (P): Restores 50% of max HP (consumes 1 Healing Potion from inventory).
   5. Attack Potion (X): Increases ATK by 50% for the entire battle (consumes 1 Attack Potion).

-!!!
-All invalid inputs during combat will be defaulted to Attack(A) !!!
+  6. Other inputs will automatically regarded as Attack(A)

 - Enemy Actions: The enemy randomly selects between Attack (A), Defend (D), or Heal (H).
 - Victory Condition: Reduce enemy HP to 0 and claim dropped items.
 - Defeat Condition: Your HP reaches 0 - Full health restored, battle ends.